jastr945/langflow-vault-prisma-airs-agent/README.md

 ## Agent Flow in Langflow

+- Langflow builds the flow and connects to HashiCorp Vault to load all necessary credentials.
+All calls to Prisma and LLMs are securely authenticated using secrets retrieved from Vault - no credentials are ever hardcoded!

 - Agent receives input from a user.

 - Input is scanned by Prisma AIRS via API.